 And writer/director Tukel shows his Generation X age in some of the jokes.
 For example, one of the African American men in the movie resists Jamie’s attempts to buy his house.
 He says to Jamie, “The last time I let a white man in my house, he tried to play Air Supply on my stereo.”
 Most people born in or after the 1980s won’t understand that joke, because they won’t even know who Air Supply is.

-Another ’80s reference in one of the movie’s jokes is made when someone shows a picture of the Elephant Man, and the other person asks if that’s a picture of Mickey Rourke.
+Another ’80s reference in one of the movie’s jokes is made when someone shows a picture of the Elephant Man, and the other person asks if that’s a picture of actor Mickey Rourke.
 It’s a joke that works best for people who know the context of how Rourke was a handsome sex symbol in the 1980s.
 Comparing the Elephant Man to what Rourke looks like now is kind of an insider-ish cheap shot that will go over the heads of people who don’t really know movie history or don’t even know who Rourke is.

 Another example of how the movie isn’t written very well is how it handles a “dress code” issue for Oscar, who prides himself on being a non-conformist.
 Oscar gets a phone call telling him that he got the job that he interviewed for at the computer company.
 But to his dismay, the person who calls Oscar with this news also tells Oscar that his long-ish hair and bushy beard will be a problem for the company, so Oscar agrees to cut his hair and shave his beard in order to get the job.